 Purdue coach Darrell Hazell said his team had some newfound energy after a bye week and wholesale changes in the Boilermakers offense and defense.

 A retooled offense, led by freshman Danny Etling in his first career start, was hapless.
-The defense suffered as a result, and even without starting quarterback Taylor Martinez, who sat out with a turf toe injury, the Cornhuskers (5-1, 2-0 Big Ten) racked up 435 yards.
+The defense suffered as a result, and even without starting quarterback Taylor Martinez, the Cornhuskers (5-1, 2-0 Big Ten) racked up 435 yards.

-Nebraska running back Ameer Abdullah, who was eighth in the country with 138 rushing yards per game entering Saturday, had 126 yards and a touchdown.
+Ameer Abdullah, who was eighth in the country with 138 yards per game entering Saturday, had 126 yards and a touchdown.
 His backup, Imani Cross, ran for 56 yards and two scores.

 They turned the ball over on downs four plays later.

-The loss gave the Boilermakers their first 1-5 start since Danny Hopes inaugural season with the team in 2009.
-But that team had four losses of seven or fewer points during its start.
+The loss gave the Boilermakers their first 1-5 start since Danny Hope's first season with the team in 2009.
+But that team had four losses by seven or fewer points during that start.

-Hazells squad has lost three in a row by 30 or more and squeaked by Indiana State – a Football Championship Subdivision team without its starting running back – 20-14.
+Hazell's squad has lost three straight games by 30 or more points and squeaked by Indiana State – a Football Championship Subdivision team that was without its starting running back – 20-14.